f5devcentral/access-labs/class3/module1/lab03.rst

    |image003|

 #.
-Hover over tile **SAML Service Provider (SP) Lab**.
+Hover over tile **SAML Identity Provider (IdP) - Kerberos Auth**.
 A start and stop icon should appear within the tile.
 Click the **Stop** Button to trigger the automation to remove any prebuilt objects from the environment

    |image998|